-The good news is that evidence supports VBACs in the right situations, giving women a second- (or third) chance at the labor and delivery they wanted the first-time around.
-In fact, the American Pregnancy Association states that 90% of women who’ve had a caesarian sections are candidates for VBACs (hooray!).
+The good news is that evidence supports VBACs in the right situations, giving women a second (or third) chance at the labor and delivery they wanted the first time around.
+The American Pregnancy Association states that 90% of women who’ve had caesarian sections are candidates for VBACs (hooray!).

 What Makes a Good Candidate for a VBAC?

 Here are the things an OB wants to see to support a VBAC birth plan:

 You’ve had a successful vaginal delivery in the past

 Whether you’ve had your vaginal delivery before the C-section or as a VBAC, a successful vaginal birth is a positive note in the medical records when determining VBAC status.

 This is not to say that women over the age of 35 years old can’t have a VBAC.
 However, studies have shown that women under the age of 35 tend to have more successful VBACs with fewer complications.